dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0501.md

 In two famous meetings sponsored by NATO in 1968 and 1969, software developers turned to engineering for a solution to the frequent and sometimes catastrophic failures of software.
 The movement was labeled「software engineering.」Engineering had long traditions for consistently producing reliable systems.
 It was rare for bridges to fall, planes to crash, or infrastructure to fail massively.
 Software engineers rapidly began to import and develop engineering ways into software development and software product management.

 An early focus in software engineering was the design of「abstractions,」which are simplified models of something complicated with a simple interface.
 Good abstractions hide the details of the machinery implementing them, allowing programmers to debug them without having to dig into the details of underlying machines.
 For example, a file is presented as a container of a string of bits with two operations, read and write; its complicated implementation as records scattered across a hard disk is completely hidden.
 Designing hierarchies of abstractions is seen as the only way to master the enormous complexity of software.
 Finding good abstractions is an essential design skill for programmers and software engineers.
-Programming languages that allow programmers to express their abstractions are essential.1
+Programming languages that allow programmers to express their abstractions are essential.
+[1]

+1-2『这里的信息有一次刷新了对「抽象」的认知。驾驭复杂软件系统的唯一办法是抽象，做一张主题卡片。（2021-05-24）』—— 已完成

 In his classic book The Mythical Man-Month (1975), the software pioneer Fred Brooks noted two dimensions for transforming programs into production systems.
 One was the generalization of a single software program to a system of interacting programs.
 The other was the addition of structures and components that provided guarantees to make the software reliable.
 His rule of thumb was that movement in either dimension tripled the effort.
 Movement in both dimensions was needed to achieve reliable production systems — a total of nine times the effort of creating a single program.